 PHP workers are background computing processes on hosting servers that handle every action requested from a particular website that isn’t cached.
 Whether it’s a subscription kind of a website, and the visitor is just signing up using a contact form, or it’s an ecommerce website where a visitor is filtering the products based on their preferences, PHP workers will be needed on them.
 Every single of these actions consists of a series of tasks that need to be executed in a particular order to get the desired results.
 PHP workers handle these tasks in order to achieve desired results.

 The easiest way to imagine these abstract workers would be to imagine a cashier at a grocery store.
 A single person scanning each item for a particular shopper, and each item takes a certain amount of time to check.
 If more shoppers are showing up, a waiting line will form.
 In the same way, a single PHP worker takes a while to finish its task and move on to another.
-A if there are more tasks (or visitors on the site).
+A queue will form if there are more tasks (or visitors on the site).
 These tasks are usually handled quickly, and their execution times are in milliseconds.
 However, they also depend on the way the website is formed.

 WordPress is a single-threaded software.
 That means that a single request made to a WordPress site (contact form submission, product filtering, basic search request, etc.) will be handled by a single PHP worker, regardless of the complexity of the request itself.
 For example, let’s say a visitor opens a website in a browser.
 The browser will connect to the web server, and request the data required to load the page.
 The web server will determine whether this data can be served from the cache or if it’ll require additional PHP processing.
 If the requested page is not cached, a PHP worker will be assigned the request and start working on the necessary code.
 Depending on the request, it might need to send a query to the database server and wait to receive the requested data.
 Once the PHP worker gets the queried data, it’ll resume processing, utilizing the theme and plugin files needed to compile the data that a browser needs to render a web page.